 DV applicants, their spouses, and their children must bring to their interviews the following documents, wherever applicable.
 Documents in English, Ukrainian or Russian do not need to be translated.
 You should submit a translation for every document which is done in a language other than English, Ukrainian or Russian.
 When copies are required, simple Xerox copies are meant; notarization of copies is not required.

-- Evidence that you will not become a public charge in the US before being issued a visa.
-This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) from a relative or friend residing in the US, and/or an offer of employment from an employer in the US – originals only.
+- Evidence that you will not become a public charge in the United States.
+This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) from a relative or friend residing in the United States, and/or an offer of employment from an employer in the United States – originals only.

 Step 4: Your Interview at the U.S. Embassy